Object tracking follows instance labels through a series of frames in a video or image sequence.

 1. Create at least one instance label on the frame you want to start tracking the instance from.

-More manual instance labels result in high object tracking accuracy.
+More manual instance labels result in higher tracking accuracy.

 1. Click the Automated labelling button in the bottom left corner of the Label Editor to bring up options for automated labeling.